- Break your research question into key concepts (you'll connect these in your paper to make an original argument).

 - No button?

 - Copy the name of the journal or book and search for it in the Library Catalog title search.

 - Available?
 Take a look at the How to Find Books video tutorial to your right to learn how to find books on the shelf.

 - Checked out?
-Use the button to shorten the due date and get an email when it's ready for you to use.
+Use the link to shorten the due date and get an email when it's ready for you to use.